apache/pulsar/site2/docs/sql-rest-api.md

 > Note
 >
-> All response data is only for displaying to humans as a hint about the query's state on the server.
-It is not in sync in the query state from the client's perspective and must not be used to determine whether the query is finished.
+> Since the response data is not in sync with the query state from the perspective of clients, you cannot rely on the response data to determine whether the query completes.

-## Response JSON field

-- `error`

-The `error` field is for distinguishing between a successfully completed query and a failed query when there is no more `nextUri` link.

-## More information

-For more information about Presto REST API.
-See the https://github.com/prestosql/presto/wiki/HTTP-Protocol
+For more information about Presto REST API, refer to [Presto HTTP Protocol](https://github.com/prestosql/presto/wiki/HTTP-Protocol).